Appearance

 Markets are noisy.
 A signal to "Buy at 1.1000" rarely means the price will touch exactly 1.1000 and reverse.
 Often, price will:

-- Barely miss your entry and fly off without you (FOMO).
+- Barely miss your entry and fly off without you.

-- Drawdown slightly below your entry before going up (Better entry opportunity).
+- Draw down slightly below your entry before going up (a better entry opportunity).

 - Hit entry perfectly.

-Our strategy covers all three scenarios by "layering" your entry across a zone.
+The layered strategy covers all three scenarios by spreading your entry across a zone.

-Every trade is split into 4 Layers, and each Layer contains 3 Sub-Orders for a total of 12 orders.
-These sub-orders are assigned to Take Profit levels (TP1-TP6) based on your selected TP Strategy (see below).
+Every trade is split into 4 Layers, and each Layer contains 3 Sub-Orders (a, b, c) for a total of 12 orders.
+These sub-orders are assigned to Take Profit levels (TP1-TP6) based on your selected TP Strategy.

 | Layer | Position in Zone | Execution Type | Purpose |